mackmcconnell/whiskaroo/_posts/2013-09-10-september-bourbon-of-the-month-hillrock-solera.markdown

 ---
 layout: post
-title: !
-'September Bourbon of the Month: Hillrock Solera'
+title: September Bourbon of the Month - Hillrock Solera
 subtitle: "What's in the box"
 cover_image: "http://www.thedistilledlife.com/admin/wp-content/uploads/2012/06/Dubstep-whiskey.jpg"
-excerpt: "Fall is approaching and that means warm desserts, time with family and friends and rich flavors!
-Cooking with Bourbon adds a unique twist to any dish that you’re making and we wanted to share an amazing Peach Bourbon Pie with.."
+excerpt: "In August, our Bourbon of the Month Club Members received a bottle of Hillrock Solera Aged Bourbon.
+Besides producing some really tasty stuff, their distillery has racked up a lot of "cool points" from..."
 author:
   name: Mack McConnell
   twitter: mackattaq